Tatianabellagio/freqk/README.md

 - [x] convert counts into allele frequencies

+- [x] skip over variants at chromosome ends and overlapping variants

-- [ ] add more methods to karray
+- [ ] check that reference sequence in vcf matches fasta

-- [ ] add structs for other types of data
+- [ ] add more methods to structs

 - [ ] deduplicate: remove any allele-specific k-mers found elsewhere in the reference genome

+- [ ] add input checkers, check that vcf is sorted for freqk index

 - [x] dedeuplicate index: remove any k-mers that are shared across variants